 Hammock vs. Tent?

-For those looking to head out on longer trips where the weather can't be as easily predicted or changes in elevation can create colder nights, fully-rigged backcountry versions can still help reduce pack weight and adding comfort and versatility to your camp set-up.
-By using a sleeping pad for insulation against drafts below, adding a bug net if needed, and a rain tarp depending on weather, a hammock can become a viable alternative to a 3-season tent.
+A suspended shelter won't be as hardy as a full-blown tent (don't expect to see any perched on Everest anytime soon), nor can you store as much gear inside as you can in a typical tent.
+For camping in mild weather, they are more than sufficient to keep the cold and bugs at bay.
+For those looking to head out on longer trips where the weather can't be as easily predicted, or elevation changes make for colder nights, fully-rigged backcountry versions can help reduce pack weight and add comfort and versatility to your camp set-up.
+By using a sleeping pad or underquilt for insulation against drafts, adding a bug net if needed, and a rain tarp depending on weather, your suspended bed can become a viable and versatile alternative to a 3-season tent.

 Backyard or Backcountry

 Begin by considering what you want it to offer you.
 Will it be your shelter on multi-night trips into the backcountry, or do you see yourself setting it up at a park to relax and spend time with friends?
 Some 'mocks are ideal shelters, while others offer a low price and the simplicity for just slinging up for an hour of hang time, and a few especially versatile models can be perfect for both.
 Generally, we divided the models into two categories: Day Use and Shelter.